broccolini/designertocoder.github.com/_posts/2011-11-23-from-hack-to-popular-project.markdown

 implementations in Ruby, Python, Haskell, Java, Lisp, and many others.
 An implementation in obfuscated C whose code
 [actually looks like a sparkline][vicent].
 An [npm package][clark] for adding spark to Hubot.
-The creator of Redis, Salvatore Antirez, [said it best][antirez] while creating his own implementation:
+The creator of Redis, Salvatore Sanfilippo, [said it best][antirez] while creating his own implementation:

 > Sometimes coding something useless, funny, from scratch, is the best way to
 > relax before the next burst of work.